ricksikka1/Hooter-v2/notes.md

 9) Forms in django take a look here https://docs.djangoproject.com/en/3.2/topics/forms/ check the view section associated with creating this

 10) Use forms in django to validate content (clean content) and to render the actual form

+11) Django HAS SECURITY FEATURE BUILT IN FOR safe url redirect (is_safe_url from settings)